allensarmiento/Secure-Chat-System/README.md

 ```

 ## Description
 This project implements a secure chat system where one or more users can join together in a group chat.
 Each user must be registered with the chat server through a username and password.
 Security is established through the use of a symmetric key between all users within the chat.
+Users send messages by digitally signing the message with RSA or DSA.

 ## Programming Languages/Tools:
 **Electron (HTML, CSS, JavaScript, jQuery):** We chose to use Electron because it is a technology that is used to build desktop applications and we create our secure chat application with HTML, CSS, JavaScript, and jQuery.
 This is the front-end portion of the project.
 Some of the modules we needed to import include: jQuery to handle ajax requests, crypto for creating digital signatures, and bcrypt to hash and salt passwords.<br><br>